All Episodes

 And I'm not going to ask the question until I get the woman on the phone.

-I got a single very simple question about it.
+I got a single, very simple question about it.

 Greetings, folks.

-Serious discussion of issues along with irreverent, sarcastic, parodic, and even satirical comedy, all in one bundle with credibility everywhere.
+Rush Limbaugh and the EIB Network and the most listened to radio talk show in America where we combine elements here, serious discussion of issues along with irreverent, sarcastic, parodic, and even satirical comedy, all in one bundle with credibility everywhere.

-There is a see, is this uh Gallup?
+There is a C, is this Gallup?

 What is the poll?

-Partisan differences now divide Americans more sharply than distinctions of race, religion, education, or sex in a 10-year wave that has pushed Democrats and Republicans to opposite corners on a wide range of formerly less partisan issues.
+The Pew Research Center, partisan differences now divide Americans more sharply than distinctions of race, religion, education, or sex in a 10-year wave that has pushed Democrats and Republicans to opposite corners on a wide range of formerly less partisan issues.

 Do you realize how profound that is?